The Nightcomers-1972

 Suspension of disbelief is required to get through a scene where a character drowns in what looks like two feet of water, making the scene lose some power.

-Harvey and Ellis as the children are okay but nothing spectacular.
-I am jaded to compare again to The Innocents, but those actors are just better and more haunting, especially the character of Miles.
+Harvey and Ellis, as the children, are okay, but nothing spectacular.
+I am jaded, but I compare them again to The Innocents, and those actors are just better and more haunting, especially Miles.

-The subject of mental illness and the questioning of reality versus imagination is not as explored in The Nightcomers.
+The subject of mental illness and the distinction between reality and imagination is not explored in The Nightcomers.

 The production is not a total dud, containing enough exterior elements of the plush and English landscape to please and make viewers feel they are in the country manor themselves.